 3. Plan Ahead.
 View the weekly circular ads for the various stores you plan on shopping at during that week.
-That way you can try to match up coupons to sales to save even more!
+This way you can try to match up coupons to sales to save even more!
 It’s better to use a coupon during a sale in comparison to when the product is at full price.
-You will save even more!
+Your goal is to save the most!

-4. If you find a coupon for a product that you are not interested in, don’t cut it out (or print it out).
+4. If you find a coupon for a product that you are not interested in, don’t cut it or print it out.

 5. Always check the clearance section.
 Often times you can find a product with a heavy discount.
 Even better, if you have a coupon for that product, it can lead to free (or close to free)!

-6. Pricematch at Walmart.
-Walmart allows ‘pricematching’, meaning if you bring in the ad of a competitors store, they will match the sale price of that particular product.
+6. Price match.
+Many stores (such as Walmart and Target) allow ‘price matching’ — meaning if you bring in the ad of a competitors store, they will match the sale price of that particular product.

 Store Coupon Policies

-It’s always a good idea to print out a copy of the store coupon policies just in case you get a new cashier that doesn’t want to accept your coupons.
-I’ve compiled a list of all the major retailers’ couponing policies for your convenience!
+It’s always a good idea to print out a copy of the store coupon policies — just in case you get a new cashier that doesn’t want to accept your coupons.
+I’ve compiled a list of all the major retailers’ coupon policies for your convenience!